cgarciae/phi/phi/README-template.md

 ```

 ### Branching
 Sometimes we have do separate computations, this is where branching comes in.
-It is express via a list (iterable in general) where each element is a different computational path and a list is returned by the Branch element:
+It is expressed via a list (iterable in general) where each element is a different computational path and a list is returned by the Branch element:

 ```python
 import phi import P